rsait/Dockerfiles/README.md

 ```bash
 python track_with_classes.py --source basketball.mp4 --save-tracking --save-vid
 ```
-* Perform tracking of the webcam
+* Perform tracking of the webcam (press "q" to close the script and save the results to disk):
 ```bash
 python track_with_classes.py --source 0 --save-tracking --save-vid
 ```

 The script `track_with_classes` is a modification of the original `track.py` provided in the source tracker repository.
 That file is also present in this image.